savoirfairelinux/Project-Rescue/README.md

 from the setting value `relative.new_sequence` described in 'Configuration procedure' section of this document.

+The plugin is actually only compatible to migrate from MySQL to PostgreSQL, but after a little few adjustments in the `lib/orm.py` file, it should work like a charm.
+Feel free to contribute that fix if you especially need this.

 ### License ###

 This project is released under GNU GPLv3 license, don't hesitate to read